 Robert Tenorio was born in 1950 on Santo Domingo Pueblo.
-Early in life he was working in clay with his grandmother, Andrea Ortiz, and his great-aunt, Lupe Tenorio.
+Early in life he was working in clay with his grandmother, Andrea Ortiz, and his great-aunt, Lupe Tenorio, but most of his family are silversmith and jewelers.
 After high school. he began studying art and jewelry design at the Institute of American Indian Arts (IAIA) in Santa Fe, but he also continued formal training in clay under Otellie Loloma.

 A full time potter since 1970, Robert's work reflects his reverence for his heritage.
-Santo Domingo has long been known for its utilitarian ware decorated with simple geometrics and birds, fish and floral patterns but never human figures as that is forbidden on pottery for sale by tribal religious leaders.
+Santo Domingo has long been known for its utilitarian ware decorated with simple geometrics and birds, fish and floral patterns but never human figures as tribal religious leaders forbid that on pottery made for the marketplace.

 Robert signs his work: "Robert Tenorio, KEWA, N.M."